 A great example of the perfect resort to visit with your family is Atlantis, The Palm, a resort located in Dubai that caters their Dubai hotel rooms and suites for families, and is home to their very own aquarium, water park, shopping complex, spa and fitness centre – meaning there is no reason for you to leave the resort unless you want to see Dubai’s historic sights, for example.

 Hotel – Couple Holiday

 If you are planning a romantic getaway with the one you love, a hotel room is the ideal option for you.
 Because you are just two people, there is no need for any more space, and a hotel room has everything you will need – from a kettle to a TV, a bathroom to a comfy bed.

 Acting as the perfect base to explore the city you are visiting from, many hotels have their own restaurants and entertainment, too.
 Meaning you can spend a romantic dinner downstairs before returning to your room for a relaxing evening together.

 Backpackers – Solo Holiday

 Have you got a strict budget for your next holiday?
 A lot of people do, and prefer to spend the majority of their budget sight-seeing and partaking in a number of activities.

-My favourite aspect of staying at a backpackers or a hostel is that it gives travellers the opportunity to meet other travellers, meaning that if you are travelling solo there is a chance to make new friends that you may end up travelling with in the future.
+My favorite aspect of staying at a backpackers or a hostel is that it gives travelers the opportunity to meet other travelers, meaning that if you are traveling solo there is a chance to make new friends that you may end up travelling with in the future.